alibosworth/pakon-planar-raw-converter/readme.md

 # Pakon Planar Raw Converter (PPRC)

 This is a small script to automate the process of converting the 16-bit Planar Raw files produced by TLXClientDemo into useful images.
-Behind the scenes [ImageMagick](http://www.imagemagick.org/) is used to convert the planar file to a 16-bit TIFF and [Negfix8](https://sites.google.com/site/negfix/) is optionally used to invert/balance the negative scan.
+Behind the scenes [ImageMagick](http://www.imagemagick.org/) is used to convert the planar file to a 16-bit TIFF and [negpro](https://github.com/alibosworth/negpro) is optionally used to invert/balance the negative scan (before version 0.1.0 Negfix8 was used to invert the images).

 The result of this is "normal" looking files that contain all the data that the Pakon 135+ is able to save, or optionally just dark/orange negative "linear scan" TIFF files that you can then process via tools like [Vuescan](http://www.hamrick.com/) or [ColorPerfect](http://www.c-f-systems.com/Plug-ins.html).
-Additionally the "--e6", "--bw", or "--bw-rgb" options may be used to perform additional steps via ImageMagick on the TIFF file instead of Negfix8.
+Additionally the "--e6", "--bw", or "--bw-rgb" options may be used to perform additional steps via ImageMagick on the TIFF file instead of negpro.
 You may need to use the [TLX_ScanEnable](https://github.com/sgharvey/pakon-tlx-addons) AutoIt script to enable B&W and Positive scanning modes that make these options useful.

 The benefit of using this workflow is that you get the full 16-bits worth of image data rather than only the 8-bit files exported by PSI.
 [Here are some comparisons](https://alibosworth.github.io/pakon-planar-raw-converter/comparison/) of standard PSI output vs TLXCD raw output.